dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Column Aliases in `WHERE` / `GROUP BY` / `HAVING`

 In many SQL dialects, it is not possible to use an alias defined in a `SELECT` clause anywhere but in the `ORDER BY` clause of that statement.
 This commonly leads to verbose CTE's or subqueries in order to utilize those aliases.
-In DuckDB, a non-aggregate alias in the `SELECT` clause can be immediately used in the `WHERE` and `GROUP BY` clauses, and aggregate aliases can be used in the `HAVING` clause, even at the same query depth.
+In DataMiner, a non-aggregate alias in the `SELECT` clause can be immediately used in the `WHERE` and `GROUP BY` clauses, and aggregate aliases can be used in the `HAVING` clause, even at the same query depth.
 No subquery needed!

 ```sql
 SELECT